1gravity/Android-RTEditor/README.md

 Demo project
 ------------

-The project consists of five different modules:
+The project consists of four different modules:
 * **ColorPicker**: a color picker based on this: https://github.com/LarsWerkman/HoloColorPicker.
 The RTEditor uses an enhanced version that allows to enter ARGB values, includes a ColorPickerPreference that can be used in preference screens and shows a white and gray chessboard pattern behind the color visible when the the alpha channel is changed and the color becomes (partly) transparent.
-* **MaterialDialog** a library based on this: https://github.com/afollestad/material-dialogs.
-The RTEditor uses a trimmed-down version because it only uses a subset of its functionality for the link dialog.
-You can easily remove this module and use the standard Android dialog instead.
 * **RTEditor**: the actual rich text editor (excluding the toolbar implementation).
 * **RTEditor-Toolbar**: the toolbar implementation.
 * **RTEditor-Demo**: this module isn't part of the actual rich text editor component but contains a sample app that shows how to use the component.